ioBroker/ioBroker.wireless-settings/README.md

 ## Adapter for Wi-Fi and wireless settings on Raspberry Pi

 This adapter can set up the wireless on Raspberry Pi.
-It can be used for Wi-Fi and for LAN.
+It can be used to connect or disconnect from wireless networks.

 ## Required permissions
 This adapter assumes that `iobroker` user may execute the following commands: